 How to Lower Triglyceride Levels

 Eat better.
 Specifically, you want to cut back on the amount of sugar and carbohydrates in your diet, and eat more healthy fats and lean protein.
 It’s my opinion that combining the healthy eating of Mediterranean cultures with traditional Asian cuisine offers the most heart-healthy diet of all.
-I call this approach to eating the Pan-Asian Mediterranean diet, or PAM diet, and it’s one of the best ways to lower your triglyceride levels.
-Learn all the details of my PAM diet.
+I call this approach to eating the Pan-Asian Modified Mediterranean diet, or PAMM diet, and it’s one of the best ways to lower your triglyceride levels.
+Learn all the details of my PAMM diet.

 Keep your weight down.
 The lower your weight, the lower your triglycerides, so weight loss and weight management are key in loweringtriglyceride levels.
 And since one of the best weight-management tools is exercise, I strongly recommend exercising regularly.
 Find out about my two favorite forms of exercise.